Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 remote-net

-network, manually create a subnet to connect theremote-gw
+network, create a subnet for theremote-gw

-with the following parameters:- Name:
+VM with the following settings:- Name:

 subnet-1